Mixed Media Creation

 4. I also shaved a few pieces from my beeswax bar, this one was much more denser and harder to cut, just be careful when using your knife!

 IV.
-How to make antique wax paper labels – melting the wax
+Mixed Media Creation – melting the wax

 At this stage I will show you the steps for the paraffin wax, but I basically followed the same procedure with the other 2 waxes as well.
 The beeswax was the hardest to melt and the most hot one, just be careful when handling it.
 The point for this step is to completely cover the paper in melted wax so that the wax can soak into the paper .
 The paper will look oily at first when the wax will be in a liquid form but it will harden and will create a perfectly sealed surface after drying.